-Unfortunately, the NILT team were unable to obtain full funding to run NILT in 2011, therefore there is no 2011 survey.
-However, funding for the 2012 and 2013 surveys has been secured.
-(The Young Life and Times Survey (YLT) ran as normal in 2011.
+Unfortunately, the NILT team were unable to obtain full funding to run NILT in 2011, therefore there is no 2011 survey (the Young Life and Times Survey (YLT) ran as normal in 2011.
 However, NILT resumed as normal in 2012.

 Further information about the NILT series may be found on the NILT pages on the ARK (Access Research Knowledge) web site.